 “These people probably spend hours every day managing their money”

 Nope.
 I asked them how much time they spent, and not surprisingly, it’s just a few hours a month.
 Two of them set up an automatic infrastructure so that money is automatically moved from one accout to another as paychecks come in.
 Once you set your infrastructure up, you’ll spend less time managing your money than most people do.
 And you’ll have more of it, too.
-The simplest way to do this is to set up a high-interest savings account (more about ING/setting up your accounts) and automatically deduct money from each paycheck.
+The simplest way to do this is to set up a high-interest savings account and automatically deduct money from each paycheck.

 “I’ll never make six figures in my early 20s”

 THAT’S NOT THE POINT!!
 PLEASE DO ME A FAVOR AND DON’T GET CAUGHT IN THE DETAILS.
-That’s exactly what I wrote about in The Shrug Effect.
 Here are some better suggestions:

 - Think about it by percentage (“what percentage of my income am I spending going out?”).